 Locks, doors, video, passive security measures are all nice to have–though most schools will not be able to afford them–but the question that each and every parent must ask is: “what will you do if our school is attacked?
 How will you protect my child?”
 Unless the answer is to effectively deter attacks, and when deterrence fails, to immediately meet deadly force with deadly force, your children are “protected” only by rhetoric, good intentions, and virtue signaling, only by small, metal signs.
 School shooters have not, to date, been impressed, deterred or stopped by rhetoric, good intentions, virtue signaling or signage.

 The true gun free school zone message is we are not responsible for our own safety and security; someone else—something else–will somehow protect us.
 This represents magical thinking: a thing is so because we say it is, because we sincerely wish it to be.
+We believe in truth over fact.
 Pity poor Virginia Tech Spokesman Larry Hincker, commenting on the defeat in the legislature, only a short time before the attack, of a bill that would have allowed students and faculty to carry firearms on campus:

 I’m sure the university community is appreciative of the General Assembly’s actions because this will help parents, students, faculty and visitors feel safe on our campus.